getporter/porter/docs/content/docker-images/client.md

 ---
 title: Porter Client Docker Image
-description: How to use the getporter/porter docker image
+description: How to use the getporter/porter Docker image
 ---

-The [getporter/porter][porter] docker image provides the porter client installed in a container.
+The [getporter/porter][porter] Docker image provides the Porter client installed in a container.

 It has tags that match what is available from our [install](/install/) page: